grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 }
 ```

-Now I'm a bit stuck because I don't know how to simplify factorials.
+After applying this I'm a bit stuck because I don't know how to simplify factorials.
 After some searching I found a link on how to simplify factorials [2] however it is not quite what I'm looking for.
 I need something a bit simpler, so according to the dummies article [3] I can do the following:

 ```
-Let's write problem_15 down like this:
+Let's write the function problem_15 down like this:

 (n * 2)!
 ---------